winter hiking in the smoky mountains

 Andrews Bald

-Take the Forney Ridge Trail from Clingman’s Dome parking lot for 1.8 miles, where you’ll gradually descend to a ridge that levels off.
+Take the Forney Ridge Trail from the Kuwohi parking lot for 1.8 miles, where you’ll gradually descend to a ridge that levels off.
 During winter, snow is common here, so be sure to wear proper footwear to keep you warm.
 Thrill to the spectacular views you’ll see on this plateau.

 Porters Creek